 Before you start transforming your system into microservices, make sure to have real reasons why you want to do it.
 Going through the advantages and disadvantages could be a big help.
 Instead of following the latest hype, you need to consider the unique features of your system first and only change the part of the system that hurts the most.
 Starting with a microservice architecture from scratch isn’t recommended since clearly defining the boundaries of a microservice at the beginning is difficult.

-If you decide to switch to a microservice, take an incremental approach and take out a small, non-critical part of your system to see how it works.
+If you decide to switch to a microservice architecture, take an incremental approach and take out a small, non-critical part of your system to see how it works.
 This also serves as a good way to get organizational buy-in for creating more microservices.

 There is no one best way to select the perfect technology for a microservice.
 Every technology-related decision is influenced by your team’s current knowledge and also by the company’s future hiring plans.
 In some cases, selecting a technology for a microservice is more of a hiring decision, and it’s up to you what kind of developer team you want to build in the future.